jpdevpaul/notes/README.md

 [![Join the chat at https://gitter.im/sanctuary/notes](https://badges.gitter.im/sanctuary/notes.svg)](https://gitter.im/sanctuary/notes)
 [![Build Status](https://travis-ci.org/sanctuary/notes.svg)](https://travis-ci.org/sanctuary/notes)

 The aim of this project is to organize and cross-reference a collection of notes related to the inner workings of the Diablo 1 game engine.
-The initial work has focused on creating a foundation and high-level structure (think documentation skeleton) for organizing these notes.
-A few function declarations and global variable declarations have already been documented, but mainly to provide a reference for how the structure of the documentation may look like.
-Future work will focus on documenting the remaining relevant function declarations, global variable declarations, structure definitions and enumerate definitions of the Diablo 1 game engine.

 The notes are currently organized into the following categories.